khudgins/documentation/on-premise/installation/installation.rst

 enStratus engineers are working hard to simplify the enStratus cloud management software process for proof-of-concept environments.

-Here is reference material for installing enStratus in a 1, 2, and 4 server model.
+Here is reference material for installing enStratus in a vagrant instance and in single- and two-node configurations.

-.. warning:: Installation in a multi-node environment cannot resolve "external" issues such as firewalls that may separate nodes and DNS.
+.. warning:: Installation in a multi-node environment cannot automatically resolve "external" issues such as firewalls that may separate nodes and DNS.
 If in doubt of your DNS situation or your ability to edit /etc/hosts files, please use IP Addresses in lieu of hosts names where applicable.